MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 For further details, refer to the following sub-sections:

 - :ref:`managedc.compilation`: Instructions to compile and link an existing C or C++ project to WebAssembly.
-- :ref:`managedc.communication`: Specifies the communication mechanism to seamlessly link your Java and Managed C code together.
+- :ref:`managedc.binding`: Specifies the mechanism to seamlessly link your Java and Managed C code together.
 - :ref:`wasm.wasi`: Discover WASI, the WebAssembly System Interface implemented by MicroEJ.
 - :ref:`Troubleshooting <managedc.troubleshooting>`: Assistance for resolving common issues when working with Managed C.